 Fire Escape Exits.
+No items should be left on the stairs of block any exits.
 Propping open exterior doors is a disciplinary offense.

 Stewardship of Energy.
-Radios, televisions, stereos and lights are to be turned off and windows closed before leaving the room.
+Electronics and lights are to be turned off and windows closed before leaving the room.
 Windows are to remain closed when either heating or air conditioning is on.